 Store this medicine securely, where other people cannot access it.
 It may harm people who may take this medicine by accident, or intentionally when it has not been prescribed for them.

 Do not store Fentanyl Sandoz or any other medicine in the bathroom or near a sink.
 Do not leave it on a window sill or in the car.

 Heat and dampness can destroy some medicines.

-The contents of Fentanyl Sandoz patches may be retrieved and abused by addicts.
+The contents of Fentanyl Sandoz patches may be retrieved and abused or misused illegally.